 Running your own bar is a dream for some, but it’s an extremely risky operation.
-Generational drinking trends mean that an eye-watering 23 pubs a week are closing down in the UK, despite years of beer tax cuts.
-This means that the customer base for pubs is dwindling every year, but there are also a host of other factors which make falling into debt a strong possibility for pub landlords.
+Generational drinking trends mean that an eye-watering 12 pubs an hour are closing down in the UK, despite years of beer tax cuts.
+This means that the customer base for pubs is dwindling every year.
+Although, there are also a host of other factors which make falling into debt a strong possibility for pub landlords.

-Large electricity and heating bills are required to keep pubs running, as well as large payments for rent, alcohol, and refrigeration, and many pubs also have their own kitchens which also rack up large energy bills.
-The result of this is that a bad month of business can be devastating to bar owners due to the consistently high bills that they pay regardless of how many customers they have, making the risk of them falling into debt relatively high.
+Large electricity and heating bills are required to keep pubs running.
+Other bills include large payments for rent, alcohol, and refrigeration.
+Many pubs also have their own kitchens, which also rack up large energy bills.
+The result of this is that a bad month of business can be devastating to bar owners, due to the consistently high bills.
+Making the risk of them falling into debt relatively high.

-If you find yourself falling victim to debt through your job then the answer isn’t always bankruptcy.
-Cases such as this show that sometimes a settlement can be made with the debtor that could shave hundreds of thousands off of your bill, and we’re on hand at all times to help reach the perfect debt solution for you.
+If you fall into debt through your job then the answer isn’t always bankruptcy.
+Sometimes a settlement can be made with the debtor that could shave hundreds of thousands of pounds off your bill.